edgedb/edgedb/docs/intro/quickstart/index.rst

 .. edb:split-section::

-  After removing the query from the route file, we can move it into a separate file.
+  After removing the query from the route file, we move it into a separate file.

   .. code-block:: edgeql
     :caption: app/api/deck/create-deck.edgeql